resbaz/resbaz2019/sydney/schedule.md

 ## ResBaz Sydney Festival

-12pm-5pm Tuesday to Thursday.
-Registration is free, and is <a href="#registration">now open!</a>.
+12pm-5pm Tuesday to Thursday. <a href="#registration">Registration</a> is free.
 Full program is coming soon.

 Join us for:
 - talks related to Open Research practices